Chicago Style Workout 61: Periods

 7. Which of the following fonts features periods shaped like diamonds?

-8. Which mark of punctuation stands in for periods in a number of common abbreviations?
+8. Which mark of punctuation is used instead of periods in a number of common abbreviations?

 9. Which of the following is not another common name for a period?